-This study is investigating unusual perceptual experiences, i.e. hearing or seeing things that other people cannot hear or see.
-It is being conducted as part of a dissertation project at Durham University.
-Our aim is to understand more about the types of experiences, whether these are related to life factors, and how they relate to personality and age differences.
+This study is investigating imaginative experiences, self-identity, and paranormal beliefs.
+It is being conducted as part of the Hearing the Voice project at Durham University.
+Our aim is to understand more about these experiences, and how they fit in with other experiences in everyday life.

 Who can take part, and what does it involve?

 Anyone aged 18-75 can take part.
 Taking part involves answering some questions about unusual experiences that some people experience, about things that are important to your self-identity, and about your imagination.

 Yes.
 All responses to the questionnaire will be kept anonymously and confidentially.
 You do not have to provide any information that could be used to identify you.